clawpack/adjoint/examples/README.md

     * **forward:** contains the code for the forward problem
     * **adjoint:** contains the code for the adjoint problem

-* **acoustics_2d:** contains the code to run the 2-dimensional acoustics examples.
-The internal folders:
+* **acoustics_2d:** there are various 2d acoustics examples.
+They can be found in the following folders:
     * **radial_timepoint:** contains the code for the example with wall boundary conditions and a time point of interest.
 The internal folder: **adjoint**, contains the code for the adjoint problem.
     * **radial_walls:** contains the code for the example with wall boundary conditions and a time range of interest.
 The internal folder: **adjoint**, contains the code for the adjoint problem.
     * **radial_mixed:**  contains the code for the example with mixed boundary conditions and a time range of interest.
 The internal folder: **adjoint**, contains the code for the adjoint problem.
-    * **src:** contains all of the code that is common between the three 2-dimensional acoustics examples.

-* **tsunami_Alaska:** contains the code to run the 2-dimensional shallow water equations example.
+* **method-sw-paper/tsunami_Alaska:** contains the code to run the 2-dimensional shallow water equations example.
 The internal folder: **adjoint**, contains the code for the adjoint problem.

+* **method-sw-paper/shelf1d:** contains a one dimensional test problem consisting of a flat ocean floor, a flat continental shelf, and solid wall reflecting boundaries.

 ### Running the Code
 * **Install Clawpack 5.3.0:**